-- An application should be submitted to the Financial Aid Office by the priority date or April 1. - The student must have a high school diploma or GED certificate and be officially admitted to Seward County Community College. - The student must be a legal resident of Seward County, Kansas, for tuition purposes. - Full-time student Tuition Grant recipients must be certified in at least 12 credit hours and complete 12 credit hours each Fall/Spring semester. - The student must participate in an approved SCCC activity or organization.
+- A general scholarship application should be submitted to the Financial Aid Office by the priority date or April 1. - The student must have a high school diploma or GED certificate and be officially admitted to Seward County Community College. - The student must be a legal resident of Seward County, Kansas, for tuition purposes. - Full-time student Tuition Grant recipients must be certified in at least 12 credit hours and complete 12 credit hours each Fall/Spring/Summer semester. - Full-time Tuition Grant recipients must participate in an approved SCCC activity or organization.
 Participation will be verified each semester and reported to the Scholarship Committee. - The recipient must have a minimum high school GPA of 2.5.
-After attending SCCC or any other college a 2.5 GPA is required to receive the tuition grant. - Part-time Tuition Grant recipients must be certified in at least 6 credit hours and complete the 6 credit hours.
+After attending SCCC or any other college a 2.5 GPA is required to receive the tuition grant. - Part-time Tuition Grant recipients must be certified in at least 3 credit hours and complete a minimum of 3 credit hours.
 If student has no previous college hours, a minimum high school GPA of 2.5 is needed to receive the grant.
 After completion of one semester at SCCC or any other college a 2.5 GPA is required to receive a tuition grant.